Amniotic fluid chromosome analysis is performed to detect numerical and structural abnormalities such as:

 Testing for specific trisomies using fluorescence in situ hybridization (FISH) is commonly performed in conjunction with chromosome analysis.
 To order, please specify Trisomy screen by FISH and chromosome analysis on the Test Request Form.

-In addition to cytogenetic studies, an amniotic fluid alpha-fetoprotein (AF-AFP) assay can also be performed to potentially detect neural tube defects or other developmental failures of body wall closure, such as gastroschisis.
+In addition to cytogenetic studies, an amniotic fluid alpha-fetoprotein (AF-AFP) assay with reflex to acetylcholinesterase (AChE) can also be performed to potentially detect neural tube defects or other developmental failures of body wall closure, such as gastroschisis.

 Analysis is performed on cultured cells.